 Some experts who study Alzheimer disease have suggested that it is closely linked to the metabolic problems of diabetes.
-Alternatively, they have proposed a diabetes-related dementia may differ from classic Alzheimer disease in some important respects (Advances in Experimental Medicine and Biology, 2019).
+That’s because the brains of these patients do not seem to use glucose efficiently.
+Alternatively, they have proposed that diabetes-related dementia may differ from classic Alzheimer disease in some important respects (Advances in Experimental Medicine and Biology, 2019).
 Previous research suggested that drugs to treat type 2 diabetes, especially metformin, may delay the development of dementia.
 Could type 2 diabetes be linked to an increased dementia risk?
+How does dementia affect the treatment of diabetes?

 Dementia Risk Rises With Earlier Diagnosis of Type 2 Diabetes: